akhilmet/akhil-personal-portfolio/README.md

             except Exception as e:
                 print(f"⚠️ Failed to load token predictor: {e}")

-    def _execute(self, input_data):
-        """
-        Execute latency prediction on input data.

-        Args:
-            input_data: Dictionary containing query and other context

-        Returns:
-            Latency predictions for all available models
-        """
-        # To access the inputs, you can use the input_data dictionary.
-        # The graph guarantees that any input nodes have already been executed.
-        token_prediction = input_data.get('TokenPrediction', 0)

-        # Get the query text (assuming it's passed in input_data)
-        query_text = input_data.get('query', '')

-        # Predict latencies for all models
-        predictions = self.predict_latencies(query_text, token_prediction)

-        return f"Output value from node {self.name}."

     def estimate_input_tokens(self, text: str) -> int:
         """
         Estimate token count for input text using Mistral tokenizer.